bensutherland/impute_workflow/README.md

 - high-density (wgrs) BCF file
 - low-density (panel) BCF file

 The default pipeline assumes that the high-density and low-density data were generated independently, and that within each are parents and offspring genotyped together.
-Some support of different inputs is provided (#TODO, link).

 Note: no duplicate individuals (i.e., tech replicates) should be present.